optimalprimate/optimalprimate.github.io/_posts/2022-06-22-cat-feeder-esp32.markdown

 ![cat_ui](/images/cat_ui.jpg)

-##Build
+## Build

 I went with a basic 3mm plywood box, very roughly approximated on the table saw and then lumped together with hot glue.
 Not pretty, but does the job.
+Dremel with a router bit made holes for the micro USB socket and the camera.
 Spray painted cat symbols may add some level of understanding what it's for.
 Not for the cat though.

 A few small hinges give the lid support...